alexlines/livepeer-transcoder-ops/README.md

 **Set the hostname**
 ```
-hostname tc001.mydomain.com
+sudo hostname tc001.mydomain.com
-# add to /etc/hosts
+# add FQDN to /etc/hosts
-# replace contents of /etc/hostname (with only hostname, not FQDN)
+# And replace contents of /etc/hostname (with only hostname, not FQDN)
 ```